Up until last year, I didn’t really understand the meaning of Veterans Day.

 Of course, I’d always recognized that it was to honor the service and sacrifices of all those in the armed forces.
-But being young, I’d lumped the meaning of Veteran’s Day with Memorial Day, Fourth of July, and any other holiday that bore the “price of freedom” tag.
-I associated it with a paid day off of work and a family cookout, which isn’t wrong (although it is a little ironic to celebrate members of the military in a way that many of them cannot partake in themselves).
+But being young, I’d lumped the meaning of Veterans Day with Memorial Day, Fourth of July, and any other holiday that bore the “price of freedom” tag.
+I associated it with a paid day off of work and a family cookout, which isn’t wrong (although I’ll admit it’s a little ironic to celebrate members of the military in a way that many of them cannot partake in themselves).
 But now I get why November 11 was set aside.

 Well of course I know it’s not easy, I’d thought to myself.
 I admit, I was a tad hurt.
 I felt as though she’d assumed we’d just jumped into the choice without a second thought.

 But Ruben and I had discussed it.
 Two months in boot camp with no communication, except for the basic phone call that they’ve arrived?
 Sure, it would be hard, but it’s only eight weeks, I’d thought.
 Ah, how naive!
 I’d convinced myself those two months apart would only be a brief hiccup in the road before things went back to mostly normal.
-Beyond that, the military would give him a focused career, and Ruben felt comfortable in knowing that the Navy would at least provide for us down the road after we were married, which we had planned to do.
+Beyond that, the military would give him a focused career, and Ruben felt comfortable in knowing that the Navy would at least provide for us down the road after we were married.

 After months of meetings and tests to determine his specialty within the branch, Ruben left for boot camp, and immediately I realized that this decision would come with some heartache and complications.
 My other half—who I’d spent nearly every day of the last four years with, traveling the country, creating new recipes together, and sitting on the beach after sunset talking from our souls—was no longer by my side.